se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 </html>
 ```

-The one unique thing in the above example is the `<my-app>` element, as that’s not an element you’d regularly use in a web-based application.
+The one unique thing in the above example is the `<my-app>` element, as that’s not an element you would regularly use in a web-based application.
 Angular’s goal has always been to extend the vocabulary of HTML, and it does so by allowing you do define your own tags.
 These custom tags are known as components.

 Let's now look at some TypeScript code that defines the `<my-app>` component.